ethereumjs/ethereumjs-monorepo/packages/client/README.md

 For the networks that have transitioned to PoS aka **merged** (all Ethereum networks have been _merged_), checkout how to [run Ethereumjs in the PoS configuration](docs/usage/RunAsElClient.md).

-### Supported Networks
+## Supported Networks

-The EthereumJS client is tightly integrated with the EthereumJS [Common](../common) library and gets its network state and information from this library and supports all networks support by `Common`.
+The EthereumJS client is tightly integrated with the EthereumJS [Common](../common) library and gets its network state and information from this library.
+The client supports all networks supported by `Common`.

 The main supported networks are:

-- `mainnet`
+- `mainnet` (experimental)
 - `rinkeby`
 - `ropsten`
 - `goerli`